msgphp/symfony-demo-app/README.md

 ## Secret Management

 The `base` environment manages a `bucket.json` file with secret values per staging environment located in `devops/environment/<staging_env>/secrets/`.
-Th bucket is available in the container using [Docker Secrets].
+The bucket is available in the container using [Docker Secrets].
 By default the `APP_SECRET` key is created if not defined.

 Custom secrets can be managed using the JSON utility helper: